EmanueleFurlani/EmanueleFurlani/README.md

-<h2 align="center"> Hi everyonee!</h2>
+<h2 align="center"> Hi everyonee!😎</h2>

-<h3 align="center"> 😎I am passionate about programming and building beautiful and functional websites both frontend and backend.
+<h3 align="center"> I am passionate about programming and building beautiful and functional websites both frontend and backend.
 I am a Full Stack Web Developer and a student at Strive School, supported by Y Combinator.💻</h3>

 <p align="center">In love with ⛷️🚴🏃⛰️✈️⚽🕹️</p>